logologo

 Introduction

-The International Rice Research Institute (IRRI) is at the forefront in abolishing poverty and hunger among people and populations that depend on rice-based agriculture food systems.
-Meanwhile, Innovations for Poverty Action (IPA) has been making strides on the use of evidence in reducing poverty through evidence, engagement, and empowerment.
+The International Rice Research Institute (IRRI) is at the forefront of abolishing poverty and hunger among individuals and communities that depend on rice-based agriculture food systems.
+Meanwhile, Innovations for Poverty Action (IPA) has been making strides reducing poverty through evidence, engagement, and empowerment.
 IRRI and IPA, both committed to alleviating poverty, will collaborate on a capacity-building and knowledge-sharing event to explore the relationship between poverty alleviation and agricultural development.
-This partnership aims to enhance the monitoring, evaluation, and learning capabilities of both organizations
+This partnership aims to enhance the monitoring, evaluation, and learning capabilities of both organizations.

 Course Objectives

-By the end of the training program, the participants should be able to show understanding of:
+By the end of the training program, the participants should be able to:

-1. To emphasize the importance of M&E in evidence-based policymaking and programming;
+1. Emphasize the importance of Monitoring and Evaluation (M&E) in evidence-based policymaking and programming;

-2. To explore the relationship between agricultural development, poverty alleviation, and evidence-based interventions;
+2. Explore the relationship between agricultural development, poverty alleviation, and evidence-based interventions;

-3. To equip participants with practical skills and tools for conducting effective M&E in agricultural projects;
+3. Apply practical skills and tools for conducting effective M&E in agricultural projects;

-4. To facilitate knowledge sharing and collaboration among organizations working towards sustainable agricultural development.
+4. Facilitate knowledge sharing and collaboration among organizations working towards sustainable agricultural development.

 Key Modules

-• Session 3: Understanding the causal pathway between agricultural development and poverty alleviation
+Module 2: Understanding the causal pathway between agricultural development and poverty alleviation: Revisiting the theory of change

-The target participants for the workshop are M&E officers of IRRI; and project development officers, project evaluation officers, and planning officers from government institutions.
-They are expected to have at least basic to intermediate understanding of M&E principles and concepts.
+The target participants for the workshop are M&E officers from IRRI, as well as project development officers, project evaluation officers, and planning officers from government institutions.
+They are expected to have at least a basic to intermediate understanding of M&E principles and concepts.
+This training course can accommodate 35-40 participants.

 Learning Modality

-The course will be delivered face-to-face with a mixed modality of synchronous and asynchronous discussions involving theoretical concepts, practical and hands-on exercises.
+The course will be delivered face-to-face, with a mixed modality of synchronous and asynchronous discussions that incorporate theoretical concepts, practical activities and hands-on exercises.

 Training Duration